* Apple shares jump 8 pct after hours on buyback, results

 The main mover in currencies was the New Zealand dollar, which hopped higher after the country’s central bank raised interest rates by a quarter point to 3 percent and signalled there was more tightening to come.

-The kiwi dollar gained around a third of a cent to $0.8623 in the wake of the news.
+The kiwi dollar gained around a third of a cent to a high of $0.8623 after the announcement.

 The latest performance of manufacturing indexes showed euro zone businesses enjoyed the best month in nearly three years, led by a jump in Germany.